chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Getting Started
 1. [Download the latest release](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).
-2. In the workflow settings, set `bibtex_library_path` to the absolute path of your BibTeX library file (Tutorial: [How to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)).
+2. Enter the BibTeX Library path.
 3. Set a hotkey for the citation picker by double-clicking the respective field in the workflow window.

 ## Basic Usage